ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 If you rely on the Epics control system, please install this module as follows:

 > cd ../cumbia-epics

+> meson builddir
+> cd builddir

+Optional:

+>meson configure

+Build and install:

-> ./configure --prefix=/usr/local --includedir=/usr/local/include/cumbia-epics
+> ninja
-> make && make install
+> ninja install

-> make doc && make install-html

 ##### Note
 Check that the PKG_CONFIG_PATH contains the epics-base lib/pkgconfig directory.